aydinnyunus/FaceRecognitionSecurity/README.md

 • Change GMAIL,PASSWORD,DRIVER LOCATION and PHOTO LOCATION in Protect.py

 ```
-If you don't have a photo run 'python Take Photo.py'
+If you don't have a photo run 'python Take Photo.py' and Press SPACE for Take Photo.
 Else run 'python Protect.py'
 ```